-- On the Tabletop, select the Workspace for which you want to configure Workspace sources. - Choose Workspaces → Workspaces Sources .
-The Workspace Sources window appears.
-You must have Administrator privilege or be logged in as the sysop user to maintain Workspace Sources. - 3.
+- On the Tabletop, select the Workspace for which you want to configure Workspace sources. - 2.
+Choose Workspaces $\rightarrow$ Workspaces Sources .
+The Workspace Sources window appears. - 3.
 Choose the Add Record button. - 4.
-In the Source Workspace drop-down list, select the source Workspace.

-5. In the Product drop-down list, select the source product.
+In the Source Workspace drop-down list, select the source Workspace. - 5.
+In the Product drop-down list, select the source product.